Tom Love: Career

 Initially, Love owned restaurants and car washes, until he discovered an opportunity in abandoned gas stations.

 In January 1964, Love and his wife Judy leased a self-service gas station in Watonga, Oklahoma.
 Love went on to open another 30 gas stations.
 Then in 1971, he decided to merge self-service gas stations with convenience stores and the business continued to grow.

 Today, Love's Travel Stops & Country Stores is a national chain with more than 600 locations in 42 states.

 Personal life and death

 Tom and Judy Love married on December 26, 1961.
 They had four children and lived in Oklahoma City.
 Three of their children work for the company.
 Frank Love and Greg Love are co-CEOs, and Jenny Love Meyer is the vice president of communications.

-Judy Love is secretary of Love's Travel Stops and president of Love's Family Foundation.
-She sits on the boards of Oklahoma City University, SSM Health Care, the St. Anthony Foundation, Oklahoma City Museum of Art, Civic Center Music Hall, Allied Arts, Community Foundation, and the University of Central Oklahoma Foundation.
+Judy Love was secretary of Love's Travel Stops and president of Love's Family Foundation.
+She sat on the boards of Oklahoma City University, SSM Health Care, the St. Anthony Foundation, Oklahoma City Museum of Art, Civic Center Music Hall, Allied Arts, Community Foundation, and the University of Central Oklahoma Foundation.

 Tom Love died in Oklahoma City on March 7, 2023, at age 85.
+He was posthumously awarded an honorary degree from the University of Oklahoma in May 2024.